Who We Are | Foireann Áras Scríbhneoirí na hÉireann

 - Our mission is to support, promote and inform writers at all stages of their development.

-- Offers a diverse programme of writing courses and workshops led by established writers across a range of genres including memoir, poetry, playwriting, short-stories and the novel.
+- Offers a diverse education programme of writing courses and workshops led by established writers across a range of genres including memoir, poetry, creative non-fiction, criticism, playwriting, writing for screen, animation and games, short-stories and the novel.

-- Hosts a monthly Takin’ the Mic, where members of the public are encouraged to share their creative endeavours.
+- Hosts a bi-monthly Takin’ the Mic, where members of the public are encouraged to share their creative endeavours.